 - Meeting with organizational stakeholders to determine scope and timing of IT projects

 - Working with technical teams to identify potential barriers or issues and determining options for how to overcome them

 - Conducting regular check-ins to monitor project progress and address unexpected issues

 - Creating overall IT project work rollout plans

 - Conferring with technical teams to identify what resources are needed for a project

-Web developers design, create and maintain websites.
-Web developers often fall into one of three categories: back-end developers, who work mainly with the technical construction of the website, front-end developers who are responsible for the look and design of a website, and webmasters, who maintain and update websites—though many of these roles may blend together, depending on the organization.
+Web developers and digital designers design, create and maintain websites.
+This role often falls into one of three categories: back-end developers, who work mainly with the technical construction of the website, front-end developers, who are responsible for the look and design of a website, and webmasters, who maintain and update websites—though many of these roles may blend together depending on the organization.
 This career calls on excellent coding, creativity and communication skills in order to create websites that meet the needs of users and organizations alike.

-- Meeting with clients and assess their website needs
+- Meeting with clients and assessing their website needs

 - Creating and testing web applications